FOSS4MV/callperftest/readme.md

+## Call() Performance Testing

-A simple MV BASIC program and subroutine to test performance of code that is in-line, in a local subroutine, or an external _CALL()_ed subroutine.
+A simple MV BASIC program and subroutine to compare performance of code that is in-line, in a local subroutine, or an external subroutine.